Couleslaw/Project-L/README.md

 ## [Play Project L Online](https://couleslaw.github.io/Project-L/play/)

-Experience the game in your browser.
-Please note: AI players are not available in this version.
+Experience the game in your browser ━ both on your computer or tablet.

+Please note that AI players are not available in this version.

 ## [Download Project L](https://github.com/Couleslaw/Project-L/releases/latest)